-I think it is getting harder and harder to raise Godly children these days.
+I think it is getting harder and harder raising Godly sons and daughters these days.

 In fact, it feels like it is more difficult than ever to live a life that reflects the glory of God myself these days.
 However, raising Godly sons is even more vital these days.
 It is just that much more important that we are intentional and purposeful in raising our sons to follow their Lord.